Size-stochastic Knapsack Online Contention Resolution Schemes: Preliminaries

-We define the KOCRS as follows.
-In this problem, we are initially given a knapsack of unit capacity, and then $n$ items are given one by one.
+In this section, we formally define the KOCRS problem.
+In the KOCRS problem, we are initially given a knapsack of unit capacity, and then $n$ items are given one by one.
 The size $S_i$ of the $i$th item is a random variable drawn from a distribution $F_i$.
 Upon the arrival of item $i$, the distribution $F_i$ is revealed, and we must immediately decide whether to try to insert the item into the knapsack or irrevocably discard it.
 After attempting to insert the item into the knapsack, the size $S_i$ is determined.
 If the item fits the knapsack, it is irrevocably placed in the knapsack.
+It should be noted that we can try to insert an item into the knapsack even when there is a high probability of violating capacity.

-When the total size of the inserted items exceeds the capacity, there are two settings depending on whether the last item is discarded or accepted.
+When the total size of the inserted items exceeds the capacity, there are two settings where the last item is discarded or accepted.
 We refer to such a last item as a \emph{critical item}.
 The settings in which the critical item is discarded and accepted are called hard constraint and soft constraint settings, respectively.
 In either setting, all items following the critical item are discarded.

 We assume that $F_1,\dots,F_n$ are independent probability distributions on $[0,1]$.
 In addition, it is promised that the total expected size of the items is less than or equal to the capacity of the knapsack, that is, $\sum_{i=1}^n\mathbb{E}[S_i]\le 1$.
 The goal is to design a policy that accepts every item with probability at least $\gamma$, for a constant $\gamma\in[0,1]$ as large as possible.